angular/github-robot/README.md

     failureText: "The following checks are failing:"

   # comment that will be added to a PR when there is a conflict, leave empty or set to false to disable
   mergeConflictComment: "Hello?
 Don't want to hassle you.
 Sure you're busy.
-But--this PR has some conflicts that you probably ought to resolve.
+But this PR has some conflicts that you probably ought to resolve.
 \nThat is... if you want it to be merged someday..."

-  # label to monitor, it will be removed if one of the checks doesn't pass
+  # label to monitor
-  mergeLabel: "merge"
+  mergeLabel: "PR action: merge"
-  # label to override the checks, if present then the merge label will not be removed even if a check fails, leave empty or set to false to disable
-  overrideLabel: "override"

   # list of checks that will determine if the merge label can be added
   checks: